 Cars and Seniors: How to Find the Best Fit

 Driving and independence are closely linked.
 Being able to get in to your car and drive yourself to a physician appointment, family party or Sunday religious services helps us stay connected.
+In addition, you can check out this “about us” page to learn if your car is safe to drive.

 While age is not the sole determinant in deciding whether or not a driver is safe behind the wheel, aging does create undeniable physical changes.